-Dutch agencies: outstanding bonds by currency

-Dutch agencies: outstanding bonds by issuer
+Dutch agencies: outstanding bonds by issuer Dutch agencies: outstanding bonds by currency

-NB: Foreign currencies are converted into EUR at rates as at 02 August 2022.
-Source: Bloomberg, NORD/LB Markets Strategy & Floor Research

-Dutch agencies increasingly opting for longer-term refinancing

-With the exception of NEDFIN, which conducts a significant proportion of its refinancing activities at the short end, Dutch agencies are now tending to opt for longer-term refinancing.
+NB: Foreign currencies are converted into EUR at rates as at 09 October 2023.
+Source: Bloomberg, NORD/LB Markets Strategy & Floor Research Dutch agencies increasingly opting for longer-term refinancing With the exception of NEDFIN, which conducts a significant proportion of its refinancing activities at the short end, Dutch agencies are now tending to opt for longer-term refinancing.
 For both BNG and NEDWBK, there is therefore a more extensive supply in longer maturity segments than we have observed in the past.
-Despite the very high and clustered refinancing periods, we do not expect any nasty surprises at all in terms of primary market activities, as Dutch agencies have in the past been characterised by their extremely reliable funding plans and capital market communications.
+We do not expect any negative surprises at all in terms of primary market activities, as Dutch agencies have in the past been characterised by their extremely reliable funding plans and capital market communications.
+The Netherlands A comparison of spreads